mhooten/mhooten.github.io/_pages/about.md

   - /about.html
 ---

+* New paper accepted in JABES:
+Lu, X., M.B.
+Hooten, A. Kaplan, J.N.
+Womble, and M.R.
+Bower.
+(In Press).
+Improving wildlife population inference from aerial imagery data through entity resolution.
+Journal of Agricultural, Biological, and Environmental Statistics.
+* New paper accepted in E&E:
+Raiho, A., E.F.
+Nicklen, A. Foster, C.A.
+Roland, and M.B.
+Hooten.
+(In Press).
+Bridging implementation gaps to connect large ecological datasets to complex models.
+Ecology and Evolution.
+* New paper accepted in ISR:
+Scharf, H.R., X. Lu, P.J.
+Williams, and M.B.
+Hooten.
+(In Press).
+Constructing flexible, identifiable, and interpretable statistical models for binary data.
+International Statistical Review.
-* New paper accepted in Journal of Fish Diseases:
+* New paper published in Journal of Fish Diseases:
 Lepak, J.M., A.G.
 Hansen, M.B.
 Hooten, D. Brauch, and E.M.
 Vigil.
-(In Press).
+(2021).
 Rapid proliferation of the parasitic copepod Salmincola californiensis on kokanee salmon in a large Colorado reservoir.
-Journal of Fish Diseases.
+Journal of Fish Diseases, 45: 89-98.
 * Lucy Lu successfully defended her dissertation!
 * New paper on inverse reinforcement learning accepted in Annals of Applied Statistics:
 Schafer, T.L.J., C.K.
 Wikle, and M.B.
 Hooten.
 (In Press).
 Bayesian inverse reinforcement learning for collective animal movement.
 Annals of Applied Statistics.